Guide

 This is why a 2% improvement in monthly churn can double a company's value over time — and why businesses with strong retention outperform businesses with strong acquisition every single time.

-The Compounding Math: What 5% Monthly Churn Actually Means
+What Does 5% Monthly Churn Actually Cost You?

 Starting subscribers: 1,000 | Monthly churn: 5%